...

 Cascais Bay

 Through seas never before sailed* ...
-They passed beyond Taprobana**
+They passed even beyond Taprobana**

 We sail in the same sea but have as a destination a closer location from Lisbon: towards the enchanting Bay of Cascais.